 The result is astonishing!
 I really cannot tell the difference between my real hair and the extensions.
 It has real weight, and I can swing it around like they do in a shampoo advertisement.

 You use a special brush so as not to pull the adhesive strips out, and the gentle Hairdreams shampoo and conditioner ensures the strips do not slip down or suffer chemical damage.
 For the first few days, you may feel the plastic strips while lying down, but they soften with time and you get used to them after a couple of washes.”

 Psst… “If you add up the cost of the hair (mine was four packs at $240 per pack) and divide it over nine to 12 months, it costs around $25 per week – equivalent to a glass of champagne for fuss-free, no-frizz hair!”

 What I had: Curly haircut, from $75

 My thoughts: “Visage has been in the same spot for 25 years, which is amazing in this day and age.
-The salon is in Delfi Orchard, in a lovely corner room which boasts plenty of natural light and looks out to Orchard Road and the Forum.
+The salon is in Delfi Orchard, in a lovely corner room that boasts plenty of natural light and looks out to Orchard Road and the Forum.

-Psst… “I was also treated to a scalp scrub treatment ($65), which was great because my scalp does get pretty clogged with leave in conditioners and the humidity.
-The wash and head massage was brilliant”
+Psst… “I was also treated to a scalp scrub treatment ($65), which was great because my scalp does get pretty clogged with leave-in conditioners and the humidity.
+The wash and head massage was brilliant.”

 – Rebecca Bisset